Construction Litigation Attorneys

 Common Causes of Construction Litigation

 Typically, construction litigation occurs as a result of unresolved disputes between construction companies, owners, contractors, and other parties involved in a construction project.
 Construction disputes are likely to arise due to negligence, breach of contract, or fraud.
-Our construction litigation attorneys at Miguel A. Brizuela, P.A. represent clients in all types of disputes, including those caused by:
+Our construction lawyers at Miguel A. Brizuela, P.A. represent clients in all types of disputes, including those caused by:

 Errors in the contract.
 Ambiguous or vague language, incorrect application of the law, missing clauses, and other errors in the contract can have devastating consequences for all parties involved in a construction project.
 If they’re not resolved amicably outside of court, disputes due to contract errors may lead to construction litigation.